francescovallone/serinus/.website/blog/serinus_2_1.md

     blog
 >

-Serinus 2.1, named "Morning Song", focuses on enhancing the developer experience and improving performance.
-This release introduces Atlas as the new default router, Class Providers for more flexible dependency injection, and various optimizations to make your Serinus applications faster and more efficient.
+Serinus 2.1, named "Morning Song", focuses on enhancing the developer experience, introducing new features and improving performance.
+This release introduces Atlas as the new default router, Class and Value Providers for more flexible dependency injection and finally Loxia joins the ecosystem providing a flexible ORM for your applications.

+## Loxia Integration

+Loxia is a powerful and flexible ORM designed to work seamlessly with Serinus.
+With Loxia, developers can easily manage database interactions using a simple and intuitive API.
+With Serinus 2.1 we are excited to announce the official integration of Loxia into the Serinus ecosystem.
+This integration allows developers to leverage Loxia's capabilities directly within their Serinus applications, making it easier to work with databases and manage data models.

 ## Class Providers